GenericMappingTools/gmt-examples/docs/gallery/images/slope.rst

 This tutorial show how to make a slope map of the moon from a geographic grid.

+We utilize ``grdgradient`` to calculate the gradient magnitude (i.e., dz/dr).
-Since we are working with geographic coordinates (longitude and latitude), it is crucial to set the correct ellipsoid parameter first (in this case, for the moon).
+Since we are working with geographic coordinates (longitude and latitude), it is crucial to set the correct ellipsoid parameter (in this case, for the moon).
-Next, we utilize ``grdgradient`` to calculate the gradient magnitude (i.e., dz/dr).
 Finally, we convert this gradient to degrees with ``grdmath``.

 .. gmtplot::

    # Make a slope map of the moon.
-   gmt set PROJ_ELLIPSOID moon
    # Calculate gradient magnitude
-   gmt grdgradient @moon_relief_15m -D -Sgradient.nc -fg
+   gmt grdgradient @moon_relief_15m -D -Sgradient.nc -fg --PROJ_ELLIPSOID=moon
    # Convert gradient to degrees
    gmt grdmath gradient.nc ATAND = moon_slope.nc
    # Make map with colorbar